idleberg/vite-plugin-bookmarklet/README.md

 import MyBookmarklet from './my-bookmarklet?bookmarklet';
 ```

-See the [examples](https://github.com/idleberg/vite-plugin-bookmarklet/tree/main/examples) folder more framework-specific integrations.
+See the [examples](https://github.com/idleberg/vite-plugin-bookmarklet/tree/main/examples) folder more.

 ### TypeScript